top of page

 Rain rain go away, come again another day

+Red sky at night, shepherd's delight.
 Red sky in the morning, shepherd's warning.
-Red sky at night, shepherd's delight.

 Doctor Foster went to Gloucester in a shower of rain.
 He stepped in a puddle right up to his middle, and never went there again.